Koshikawaxxx1927/workplace/tracingcar_main/README.md

 # TracingCar

-This is a code to work our tracing car with three ultrasonic sensors out.
+This is a code to work out our tracing car with three ultrasonic sensors.
 Our goal is achieved with my team member.

+I was reponsible for software and I cooperated with team member who made hardware of our tracing car.